Zhoucheng133/Zhoucheng133/README.md

 ### Develop preference:

 - Web: Vue3, Vue2, React.
 Mainly use Vue.
 - Backend: Python, JavaScript, Java.
-It depends on project functions.
+It depends on functions.
 - Tools: Python.
 - Mobile: Flutter, Swift UI.
 Mainly use Flutter.
 - Desktop: Flutter, Electron with Vue.
-It depends on project functions.
+It depends on functions.